jtellis/jtellis/README.md

 ## A bit about myself

-I'm a full-stack developer with a focus on the frontend.
-I feel at home with multidisciplinary teams striving to make an impactful result for their products, their clients or their communities.
+I'm at home in fast paced multidisciplinary teams striving to make an impact.
 I have worked with academic institutions, non-profit organizations, start-up and long established companies.
 I approach my work with a spirit of challenge and determination.

 ## Projects